Enhancing Agentic Textual Graph Retrieval with Synthetic Stepwise Supervision: Conclusion

 \section{Conclusion}

 We investigated the limitations of existing retrieval-augmented generation methods on textual graphs, highlighting their reliance on outcome-based supervision and their tendency to produce redundant or incomplete subgraphs.
-To overcome these challenges, we proposed a framework that integrates three key innovations: (1) A pipeline for high-quality, stepwise-supervised data synthesis; (2) Two-stage training (SFT then RL) with process-level rewards; (3) Fine-grained, interactive retrieval over textual graphs.
+To overcome these challenges, we proposed a framework that integrates three key innovations:

+(1) A pipeline for high-quality, stepwise-supervised data synthesis; (2) Two-stage training (SFT then RL) with process-level rewards; (3) Fine-grained, interactive retrieval over textual graphs.
 Extensive experiments on WebQSP, CWQ, and MetaQA demonstrate that our approach consistently improves both accuracy and $F_1$, validating the effectiveness of synthetic stepwise supervision and the proposed training strategy for enhancing interactive graph retrieval.
+These findings underscore the potential of fine-grained process supervision in bridging the gap between LLMs and structured knowledge, paving the way for more reliable and interpretable agentic reasoning systems.